 Nietzsche once complained that he had to write in order to get the thoughts out of his head, as if writing served as a decompression valve for his brain.
 I feel that way.
 I write because I read and experience far more than I consciously retain and writing helps to force the thoughts out of my brain and into the light of day.
 I try to force out the important ones mostly for my own reflection, but invite others to indulge as well if they find them useful.

 I hold a BA in Pastoral Ministry, an MA in Theological and Historical Studies, and an MS in Counseling Psychology.
-I currently work as an inpatient adolescence and adult psychotherapist.
+I currently work with adolescents and adults as a family therapist.

 Books I’m working through: